-The new “Chase Slate credit card” is popping up on the Internet, so I thought I’d take a look at what this credit card actually offers.
+The “Chase Slate” credit card is popping up a lot on the Internet, so I thought I’d take a look at what this new credit card actually offers.

-Card holders have the ability to pay certain items (like everyday bills) in full each month, while splitting off more expensive one-off purchases like appliances, TVs, computers, etc.
+Cardholders had the ability to pay certain items (like everyday bills) in full each month, while splitting off more expensive one-off purchases like appliances, TVs, computers, etc.

-These features obviously don’t make much sense for the card holder who makes payments in full each month, and if anything, may promote carrying a balance.
+These features obviously don’t make much sense for the cardholder who makes payments in full each month, and if anything, may promote carrying a balance.

-The APR is the same for all purchases so it’s somewhat arbitrary, but I suppose a breakdown of what you owe could motivate card holders to tackle debt faster and/or make a better plan.
+The APR is the same for all purchases so it’s somewhat arbitrary, but I suppose a breakdown of what you owe could motivate cardholders to tackle debt faster and/or make a better plan.

 To sum it up, paying credit card debt in full each month is optimal, but this credit card assumes you’ll carry a balance.